Dr David Dempsey

 Martin Letourneur - "Reservoir simulation of interacting magma and geothermal systems."

 Areas of expertise

-Earthquake source simulation; reservoir geomechanics; subsurface flow modelling; induced seismicity; geothermal reservoir modelling; CO2 sequestration; geological heterogeneity.
+Earthquake modelling; reservoir geomechanics; subsurface fluid modelling; induced seismicity; geothermal reservoir modelling; CO2 sequestration; geological heterogeneity; coupled magmatic-hydrothermal systems.

 Selected publications and creative works (Research Outputs)